-Generally, the £30,000 exemption applies if the payment in question is compensation for termination of employment ("Termination Payment").
+Generally, the £30,000 exemption applies if the payment in question is compensation for termination of employment and is not otherwise subject to tax ("Termination Payment").
 The £30,000 exemption does not apply if there is some other reason for the payment, such as a reward for employment service (earnings), a payment for a new restrictive covenant or a payment on or in anticipation of retirement.
 Such payments are subject to income tax and NICs in full.
 In addition, under statutory rules relating to PILONs, the £30,000 tax exemption and NICs exemption may be reduced if any part of the Termination Payment consists of post-employment notice pay (see below).